chhuang-one/sqxclib/doc/SqStorage.md

 ## removeAll (Where conditions)

-sq_storage_remove_all() is used to delete existing records in a table.
+sq_storage_remove_all() can delete multiple existing records in a table by condition.
+If no condition is specified, all rows in the table are deleted.
 The last parameter is SQL statement that exclude "DELETE FROM table_name".

-Note: SqQuery can generate SQL statement exclude "DELETE FROM table_name".
+Note: [SqQuery](SqQuery.md) can generate SQL statement exclude "DELETE FROM table_name".
 Please see above "getAll (with SqQuery)".

 e.g. remove multiple rows from database table "users" with where conditions.